oheger/stream-sync/README.md

 * The content of files can be encrypted.
 * The names of files and folders can be encrypted.

+If encryption is used and what is encrypted is controlled by the so-called _encryption mode_.
+This is an enumeration that can have the following values:
+* _none_: No encryption is used.
+* _files_: The content of files is encrypted.
+* _filesAndNames_: Both the content of files and their names are encrypted.
+  (This includes directories as well.)

 In all cases, encryption is based on [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) using key sizes of 128 bits.
 The keys are derived from password strings that are